dj-stripe/dj-stripe/docs/reference/settings.md

 !!! note

-    This is only supported on Postgres databases.
+    For Django 3.0 and under, this is only supported on Postgres databases.
+    We highly recommend using Django 3.1+, with Postgres as backend.

 !!! attention